GoogleChromeLabs/browser-fs-access/README.md

   startIn: 'downloads',
   // By specifying an ID, the user agent can remember different directories for different IDs.
   id: 'projects',
-  // Callback whether a directory needs to be opened, return true to skip
+  // Callback to determine whether a directory should be entered, return `true` to skip.
   skipDirectory: (entry) => entry.name[0] === '.',
 };